Reliant Stadium

 The sound system had a lot of feedback squealing back at us when the stadium announcers volume was increased during one of the many commercials sports fans are subjected to in stadiums these days.

-Reliant is also the home of the Houston Rodeo.
+NRG is also the home of the Houston Rodeo.

-My first opportunity to visit Reliant Stadium was the 2003 EV-1 Houston Bowl.
+My first opportunity to visit NRG Stadium was the 2003 EV-1 Houston Bowl.
 The Stadium was about 80% full with approximately 50,000 fans in attendance.
 Parking $10, tickets on level five $50, cokes $3.50.
 What deal, now I know why I primarily follow High School Football.

 One of the neat things about playing Navy is you get to watch as the Midshipman march out onto the field in formation.
 The game was dedicated to Bill McCool - U.S. Naval Academy and Rick Husbands - Texas Tech University, both lost their lives in the shuttle Columbia disaster.